Navigating Key Global Digital Governance Processes: A practical handbook for civil society organisations

 Executive summary

-This handbook outlines eight key internet and digital governance processes and forums that are crucial for determining the policies and norms shaping the digital future and human rights.
-It describes their focus and link to Internet Governance, analyses upcoming opportunities and modalities of participation as well as provides tips on engagement and how to overcome existing challenges.
-The goal is for civil society to use this material as guidance on how they can get involved in such processes and how to make a significant impact and contribution, drawing from past civil society experiences.
+This handbook outlines seven key internet and digital governance processes and forums that are crucial for determining the policies and norms shaping the digital future and human rights.
+It describes their focus and link to internet governance, analyses upcoming opportunities and modalities of participation and provides tips on engagement and how to overcome existing challenges.
+The goal is for civil society to use this material as guidance on how they can get involved in such processes and how to make a significant impact and contribution, drawing on past civil society experiences.

 The handbook covers the following:

-• UN General Assembly, whose resolutions increasingly affect human rights in the digital context;
+• The UN General Assembly, whose resolutions increasingly affect human rights in the digital context

-• UN Human Rights Council mandated to monitor the implementation of human rights treaties, also when the use of technology is involved;
+• The UN Human Rights Council, which is mandated to monitor the implementation of human rights treaties, including the use of technology

-• World Summit on Internet Society (WSIS), a global process aimed at building a people-centric and inclusive Information Society;
+• The World Summit on Internet Society (WSIS), a global process aimed at building a people-centric and inclusive information society

-• Internet Governance Forum, a crucial space for exchange on the latest challenges to digital human rights;
+• The Internet Governance Forum (IGF), a crucial space for exchange on the latest challenges to digital human rights

-• UN High-Level Political Forum, a place for discussion on the implementation of sustainable development goals;
+• The UN High-Level Political Forum, a place for discussion on the implementation of sustainable development goals

-• UN Open-Ended Working Group on security and the use of information and communication technologies, a forum for dialogue at the intersection of security and communication technologies;
+• The UN Open-Ended Working Group on security and the use of information and communication technologies, a forum for dialogue at the intersection of security and communication technologies

-• Freedom Online Coalition, a partnership of over 40 governments dedicated to promoting internet freedom on a global scale.
+• The Freedom Online Coalition, a partnership of over 40 governments dedicated to promoting internet freedom on a global scale

 Go to Top